-Stags’ purpose in life is to determine the most practical way to reach a certain echelon of success and to hold themselves and the other members of their organization to this standard of achievement.
-Unfortunately, this can lead to a tremendous amount of conflict when they fail to realize that there are different definitions of success for different people; Stags often follow a virtual manual on how a person should properly behave themselves, with specific rules for specific context.
-At their worst, Stags aggressively engage with those that would challenge their authority or rather, the authority of the system they adhere to.
-In this case, it is not uncommon for them to be perceived as overbearing, obtuse, and virulently closed-minded, unwilling to view a situation from any other perspective but the “correct” one that they hold.
-Their devotion to the chain of command and their penchant for delegating, when combined, can cause them to form committee after committee of “authorities”, creating a bureaucracy that stagnates progress.
-Lucky for us, the same knee jerk reflex towards established “virtue” that leads Stags into the aforementioned problems, can lead them out of it, as it usually only takes an intervention from a qualified individual they respect to—in words that almost every Stag can relate to—“get their [stuff] together”.
+A Stag’s purpose in life is to determine the most practical method of reaching a certain echelon of success, and then to hold themselves, their family, and the other members of their organization accountable to this standard of achievement.
+Unfortunately, this can lead to a tremendous amount of conflict when they fail to realize that there are different strokes for different folks; Stags too often follow a virtual manual on how a person should properly behave themselves, with specific rules for specific contexts.
+At their worst, Stags will aggressively engage with those that would challenge their authority or the authority of the system they adhere to.
+In cases such as these, it is not uncommon for them to be perceived as overbearing, obtuse, and virulently closed-minded, unwilling to view a situation from any other perspective but their “correct” one.

 The Natural Born Leader